By default Outlook 2013 blocks a large number of attachments based on their file extension (the part after the file name, for example .doc).

 Outlook blocked access to the following potentially unsafe attachments:

 You can either ask the sender to rename the file, change the extension to something like .RENAME, and send it to you again, OR configure your computer to allow the attachment type.

-NOTE: The steps below involved making changes to the registry.
+NOTE: The steps below involve making changes to the registry.
 If you’re not sure what you’re doing – DON’T.

 - The first step is to know what file type you need to add to the safe attachments list, from the example above we can see the extension is .lnk – which is a link file, which is typically to a file, folder or web page.
-Understanding that this attachment from this sender is safe you can proceed.
+Proceed only if you know that this file type is safe.

 - Next close Outlook 2013